-Water puppy syndrome is a rare but devastating condition that affects newborn puppies.
+Water puppy syndrome also known as Swimmer Puppy Syndrome, is a rare but devastating condition that affects newborn puppies.
 It causes the puppy’s body to fill with fluid, leading to severe swelling and ultimately, death.
 While the exact cause of water puppy syndrome is still unknown, it is believed to be genetic and is thought to affect certain breeds more than others.
 In this article, we will explore the causes, symptoms, and prevention of water puppy syndrome in greater detail.

 Symptoms of water puppy syndrome typically begin to appear within the first 24 to 48 hours after birth.
 The most common symptom is excessive swelling, which can affect the entire body or just specific areas such as the legs, chest, or abdomen.
 The swelling is often so severe that the skin becomes tight and shiny, and the puppy may have difficulty breathing.
 In addition to swelling, affected puppies may also have pale gums, a weak pulse, and a low body temperature.